waw-muzik/rfcs/active-rfcs/0001-error-codes.md

 # Motivation

-The main need is to have well documented any error/message returned by the API.
-Create a defined structure and a model for these error messages, gives the code consistency and makes easy the development job (and also error tracking).
+The main need is to have well documented every error/message returned by the API.
+Creating a defined structure and a model for these error messages, gives the code consistency and makes the development job easy (and also error tracking).

-With the HTTP code, the API clients will know what's going on and with the internal code, could have a detailed info of the given message.
+With the HTTP code, the API clients will know what's going on and with the internal code, will have detailed info of the given message.

 # Detailed design